The Pope, Bishop of Rome Catholic and Orthodox relations

 The "Orthodox Study Bible" is not presenting the full story, and it is directly at odds with the testimony of every Church father who addresses this subject, including Eastern fathers.
 For while it is true that some of the Church fathers do speak of Christ or of Peter's confession as "the Rock" of Matt 16:18, ALL of these SAME Church fathers ALSO speak of Peter himself as the Rock.
 This was not an either-or proposition for our ancient Christian forefathers, but a "both-and" proposition.
 What the Church has always believed is that Christ Himself is the only TRUE Rock of the Church.
 Here are what the fathers (and some other scholars of the ancient Church) have to say.

-The Eastern Church fathers call Peter the Rock
+Show quotes of The Eastern Church fathers on Peter the Rock

 We got an email that said: